So you want to start blogging: how I started a blog and found a job I love (it’s not easy!)

 “But how do you grow a blog?
 You can’t just dump water on it and put it in a window sill.”
 You’re totally right; it’s all about elbow grease and learning.

 I hate to start here, but social media is exceptionally important in the more grand scheme of blogging.
 When you start blogging it feels great to write some wonderful content and incorporate images that really tell your story and accentuate your voice, but how do you initially get people to see it?
 Yes, blogs show up in search results and that’s the key driver for most established bloggers, but until that’s you, social media is your new best friend.
+And it is one of the big ways to get paid to travel.

 Facebook for sharing content